Istanbul Food Guide

 Photo credit: Çanak Kebap & Katmer

-If you’re exploring Istanbul with kids and you just want to enjoy a quiet meal, this pretty yet humble restaurant not only has a children’s playpen but also doesn’t hit the wallet too hard.
+If you’re exploring Istanbul with kids and just want a quiet meal, this pretty yet humble restaurant has a children’s playpen and doesn’t hit the wallet too hard.
+More places that go easy on your budget live in our cheap eats in Istanbul guide.

-They only serve the çiğ köfte (raw meatballs) in the evenings, but if you miss out, the nettle soup is a fine adventure.
-Aside from the blushing çiğ köfte, which hides underneath a quilt of lettuce and colorful pink turnips, there’s plenty of no-fat meat dishes that’ll take it easy on your waistline.
+They only serve çiğ köfte in the evenings.
+Miss the window and the nettle soup is a fine consolation.
+The blushing çiğ köfte hides underneath a quilt of lettuce and colorful pink turnips, and the menu carries plenty of no-fat meat dishes that take it easy on your waistline.

-If eggplants are your enemy, this is the place to reconcile with their dry eggplant stuffing or even the aubergine dessert, which tastes a million times better than what we could’ve expected.
+If eggplants are your enemy, this is the place to reconcile, either through the dry eggplant stuffing or the eggplant dessert, which tastes far better than we expected.

-When you’re done, you can grab some homemade items to take home like the pickles – free of those nasty artificial gunk-like preservatives.
+When you’re done, you can grab homemade items to take home, like the pickles, free of artificial preservatives.

 3. Köşkeroğlu